Helping you cope with childhood trauma

 - Having a family member attempt or die by suicide

-Also included are environments that can affect a child’s sense of safety, stability and bonding, such as growing up in a household with:
+Environments that can affect a child’s sense of safety, stability and bonding are also considered ACEs.
+These include growing up in a household with:

 - Substance misuse